Are you sure you want to remove this item from your Recipe Box?

 The world has a whole lot of jaw-dropping places—this you know.
 But have you ever thought of them all at the same time?
 We decided it needed to be done.
 Here, the 55 most beautiful places in the world.
 Though you should be warned: You’re about to be hit with an onslaught of wanderlust.

-This protected land in the Patagonia region is a mix of mountains, glaciers, forests and lakes.
-Pro tip: Visit during Chile’s summer (our winter) since the sun doesn’t set on the soaring granite pillars until after 10 p.m.
+Pro tip: Visit this protected land in the Patagonia region during Chile’s summer, the sun doesn’t set on the soaring granite pillars until after 10 p.m.

 Take a river cruise down the Li, which runs 85 kilometers through the region of Guangxi in southern China, for some of the country’s most incredible scenery.